 From Italy, we are already getting news from a disaster in the hospitals: even though only a small part of the infected people needs intensive care, that number has quickly exceeded the existing capacities.
 The consequences are terrible – for example, they cannot treat all people and therefore let more and more of them die who could otherwise have survived.
 And this happens already at infection levels amounting to a tiny proportion of the population – orders of magnitude below what can be reached with exponential growth within a short time.

-Many Germans (but decreasing in number every day) still do not recognize how close we all are to that same disastrous situation – just because our numbers are still substantially lower and we have higher capacities in the medical sector.
+Many Germans (but decreasing in number every day) still (at the time of original publication of this article) do not recognize how close we all are to that same disastrous situation – just because our numbers are still substantially lower and we have higher capacities in the medical sector.
 However, it should be easy to see that with such a growth rate it is a matter of roughly one week to get to the same number of infections.
 Further, if you have 3 times more capacities, for example, but a multiplication factor of 3 per week, it takes only one week more to get into the same disaster (with 3 times more affected people).
 Fortunately, German politicians seem now to have understood this, and the now stricter measures should substantially reduce the growth rate.
 Whether that is already enough, remains to be seen.
 Curiously, that crucial question is not debated that much.

 In laser technology, we are familiar with exponential growth.
 We know that laser operation starts out with a few fluorescence photons, which even for a net gain of only a few percent per resonator round trip can evolve e.g. into a giant pulse within a tiny fraction of a second.

 You may think that lasers are extremely different in the sense that they exhibit far higher growth rates.
 Yes, but a growth rate of more than a factor of 5 per week is also very fast for a society.
 It is not a catastrophe in slow motion, as an expert recently said, but rather a kind of explosion!

 Strategies and Their Chances to Succeed